HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Updates GOCO, NKLA, NNOX Investors, Encourages Investors with Losses to Contact Firm, Reminds of Critical Upcoming Deadlines

-SAN FRANCISCO, CA / ACCESSWIRE / October 6, 2020 / Hagens Berman updates investors in the following publicly-traded companies and urges investors who have suffered significant losses to contact the firm.
+SAN FRANCISCO, Oct.
+12, 2020 (GLOBE NEWSWIRE) -- Hagens Berman updates investors in the following publicly-traded companies and urges investors who have suffered significant losses to contact the firm.
 Further details about the cases, including upcoming application deadlines, can be found at the links provided.

 GOCO Investors Click Here.